adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 - Teenage code.
 Rewrite this properly with proper error handling.
-- ~~Use any other compiler to fix Virus Warnings.~~
+- ~~Use any other compiler to fix Virus Warnings.~~ AYC is no longer released as EXE's (blame microsoft) so you don't need to compile it anymore.

 [Project and screenshots on Sourceforge](https://sourceforge.net/projects/advanced-youtube-client-ayc/)